bitovi/use-simple-reducer/readme.md

 ## Error Handling

-An error state gets returned if any of the called actions fails.
-A reason for the error, failed action related info and some recovery methods are exposed as part of the error object.
+An error object gets returned if any of the reducer methods fails.
+A reason for the error, properties of the failed action and some error handling methods are exposed as part of the object.
+## Use

 ```js
     return (